-- 133. An enterprise should recognise termination benefits as a liability and an expense when, and only when, the enterprise is demonstrably committed to either: - (a) terminate the employment of an employee or group of employees before the normal retirement date; - (b) provide termination benefits as a result of an offer made in order to encourage voluntary redundancy. - 134.
-An enterprise is demonstrably committed to a termination when, and only when, the enterprise has a detailed formal plan for the termination and is without realistic possibility of withdrawal.
-The detailed plan should include, as a minimum: - (a) the location, function, and approximate number of employees whose services are to be terminated; - (b) the termination benefits for each job classification or function; and - (c) the time at which the plan will be implemented.
-Implementation should begin as soon as possible and the period of time to complete implementation should be such that material changes to the plan are not likely. - 135.
-An enterprise may be committed, by legislation, by contractual or other agreements with employees or their representatives or by a constructive obligation based on business practice, custom or a desire to act equitably, to make payments (or provide other benefits) to employees when it terminates their employment.
+- An entity shall recognise termination benefits as a liability and an expense when, and only when, the entity is demonstrably committed to either: - (a) terminate the employment of an employee or group of employees before the normal retirement date; or - (b) provide termination benefits as a result of an offer made in order to encourage voluntary redundancy. - An entity is demonstrably committed to a termination when, and only when, the entity has a detailed formal plan for the termination and is without realistic possibility of withdrawal.
+The detailed plan shall include, as a minimum:

+- the location, function, and approximate number of employees whose services are to be terminated; - (b) the termination benefits for each job classification or function; and - (c) the time at which the plan will be implemented.
+Implementation shall begin as soon as possible and the period of time to complete implementation shall be such that material changes to the plan are not likely. - An entity may be committed, by legislation, by contractual or other agreements with employees or their representatives or by a constructive obligation based on business practice, custom or a desire to act equitably, to make payments (or provide other benefits) to employees when it terminates their employment.
 Such payments are termination benefits.
-Termination benefits are typically lump-sum payments, but sometimes also include: - (a) enhancement of retirement benefits or of other post-employment benefits, either indirectly through an employee benefit plan or directly; and - (b) salary until the end of a specified notice period if the employee renders no further service that provides economic benefits to the enterprise. - 136.
-Some employee benefits are payable regardless of the reason for the employee's departure.
+Termination benefits are typically lump-sum payments, but sometimes also include: - enhancement of retirement benefits or of other post-employment benefits, either indirectly through an employee benefit plan or directly; and - (b) salary until the end of a specified notice period if the employee renders no further service that provides economic benefits to the entity. - Some employee benefits are payable regardless of the reason for the employee's departure.
 The payment of such benefits is certain (subject to any vesting or minimum service requirements) but the timing of their payment is uncertain.
-Although such benefits are described in some countries as termination indemnities, or termination gratuities, they are post-employment benefits, rather than termination benefits and an enterprise accounts for them as post-employment benefits.
-Some enterprises provide a lower level of benefit for voluntary termination at the request of the employee (in substance, a post-employment benefit) than for involuntary termination at the request of the enterprise.
-The additional benefit payable on involuntary termination is a termination benefit. - 137.
-Termination benefits do not provide an enterprise with future economic benefits and are recognised as an expense immediately. - 138.
-Where an enterprise recognises termination benefits, the enterprise may also have to account for a curtailment of retirement benefits or other employee benefits (see paragraph 109).
+Although such benefits are described in some countries as termination indemnities, or termination gratuities, they are post-employment benefits, rather than termination benefits and an entity accounts for them as post-employment benefits.
+Some entities provide a lower level of benefit for voluntary termination at the request of the employee (in substance, a post-employment benefit) than for involuntary termination at the request of the entity.
+The additional benefit payable on involuntary termination is a termination benefit. - 137 Termination benefits do not provide an entity with future economic benefits and are recognised as an expense immediately. - Where an entity recognises termination benefits, the entity may also have to account for a curtailment of retirement benefits or other employee benefits (see paragraph 109).